Climate of Florida: Impact on tourism

+Health effects of Florida's climate

+Not only does Florida's climate effect biodiversity, but it can also negatively affects humans.
+Florida's changing climate contributes to a number of health concerns, particularly increased diseases and heat-related illnesses.
+Rising temperatures have been linked to an increase in mosquito-borne diseases such as dengue and West Nile virus.
+Health authorities anticipate that with warmer temperatures, increased humidity, and changing precipitation, diseases such as dengue may grow more prevalent.

+Additionally, Florida's climate has also increased the risk of heat-related illnesses.
+After analyzing data, daily heat exposure, measured by both temperature and heat index, has the strongest relationship with heat related illness statewide.
+As both measures of exposure increased, rates of heat-related illness increased significantly.

+Health consequences of extreme heat

+Florida's health agencies have also documented a long-term rise in heat-related hospitalizations and fatalities during the summer months.
+Urban regions, particularly in South and Central Florida, experience more common and severe heat waves due to the urban heat island effect, while rural areas often lack enough cooling resources and medical infrastructure.
+Public health officials warn that this imbalance highlights increasing vulnerabilities between urban and rural populations as Florida's summers continue to warm.

+Vector-borne disease and climate

+Warmer average temperatures and longer rainy seasons have lengthened mosquito breeding cycles, leading to rising dengue fever and other mosquito-borne diseases in South Florida.
+Health officials note that dengue has become part of a "new normal" driven by sustained humidity and changing rainfall patterns that favor mosquito proliferation.

 Thunderstorms

 Florida reports more thunderstorms than any other US state.
 Some places report in excess of 90 thunderstorm days per year, making Florida one of the most thundery regions outside of the tropics.

 Florida receives the highest density of lightning strikes within the United States.
 Several deaths per year are blamed on lightning, making lightning one of the deadliest weather-related phenomenon in the state.
 However, since 1992, the number of lightning deaths has been slowly dropping despite a rising population, suggesting that lightning awareness programs are effective.
 The most likely targets of lightning strikes are construction workers and others who work outside, though 12 percent of the cases occurred indoors to people using electronic devices.

 Severe thunderstorms can sometimes produce hail, very strong straight line winds and tornadoes.
 Very heavy rainfall from thunderstorms can result in flash flooding.
 Thunderstorms occur most often during the summer but can occur at any time of the year.
+During the rainy season, storms often focus around the inland moving seabreezes as cooler air from the coast uplifts warmer air inland causing localized instability.
+These seabreezes from the Gulf and Atlantic often collide over the peninsula sometimes producing severe weather with small hail and winds.